November 6, 2020 by Adam McQueen

 There is the inevitable onboarding process to go through if you enter a new industry.
 However, as a competitive intelligence professional it’s about learning the details that matter in the market landscape: understand exactly what the product is and how it’s a differentiator in the market, discover who’s winning and losing deals, how your company currently position themselves, and what internal competitive materials exist today.
 You will want a wide amount of information to paint a broad picture of the landscape that you’re walking into.

 One example to do this is by building out a competitor profile while you learn about the industry.
 In Tracy’s case, there was a new competitor strongly emerging in deals that sales had no intel on.
-Creating this specific competitor profile enabled the sales team during deals and quickly showed the capabilities of a coherent competitive intelligence program.
+So, she conducted some preliminary research and created a specific competitor profile that enabled the sales team during deals and quickly showed the capabilities of a coherent competitive intelligence program.

 Competitive intelligence is a two-way street.
 Getting early stakeholder buy-in is another quick win that is critical in evangelizing the importance of competitive intelligence.
 In order to do this you need to identify the stakeholders that you see as essential to supporting your program.
 We’re not getting into the weeds yet, but explain to them how you envision the competitive program broadly supporting them in their roles and the wider organization based on the preliminary research you’ve conducted.